BuildOnViction/docs/docs/contribution/team.md

-You can take a look at Tomochain's team of contractor on our website [tomochain.com/#team](https://tomochain.com/#team).
+You can take a look at Tomochain's team of contractor on our website [tomochain.com/about-us](https://tomochain.com/about-us).

-If you want to join us, feel free to apply on [tomochain.com/careers](https://tomochain.com/careers)!